mmazzarolo/mmazzarolo.com/content/blog/2020-09-07-app-store-previews/index.md

 date: "2020-09-07"
 title: "Generating iOS App Previews for the App Store"
 tags: [ios, mobile, apple]
 description: Creating iOS App Previews can be a slow and error-prone process.
-Here are a few tips on how you can capture and generate them by recording your app.
+Here are a few tips on how you can capture and generate them by recording your app from the simulator.
 ---

 Are you familiar with [iOS App Previews](https://developer.apple.com/app-store/app-previews/)?